Last Updated on May 12, 2022 by Grow with Bovees

 Are There Safer More Eco-Friendly Methods?

-Fortunately, for the herbicide averse among you, there are a couple of less environmentally damaging and safer options to help you get rid of grass burrs.
+Fortunately, for the herbicide averse among you, there are a couple of less environmentally damaging and safer options to help you get rid of grass burrs in your yard naturally, without having to worry that it will poison your children, dog or other animals.

 1. Cultural Control: A Hostile Healthy Environment